-A medium-sized tree with a short trunk, broad, round crown and many fine twigs.
+White mulberry is a medium-sized tree with a short trunk, broad, round crown, and many fine twigs.

-Bark thin, brown, sometimes tinged with red or yellow, with shallow grooves and long, narrow ridges; ages to resemble elm bark.
+Bark is thin, brown, sometimes tinged with red or yellow, with shallow grooves and long, narrow ridges; it ages to resemble elm bark.

-Twigs reddish-brown, smooth to slightly hairy, turning gray and smooth with age.
+Twigs are reddish-brown, smooth to slightly hairy, turning gray and smooth with age.
 Bleed milky sap.